Emily Q. Wang (she/they)

 Current Research Projects

 I am in the process of setting up my research group, lab space, and collaborations with people inside and outside the college.
-I expect I will be recruiting research assistants during/after Fall 2024.
-If you are an Oberlin student interested in human-computer interaction and design research, please sign up for the CSCI newsletter and stay tuned for the department's research application form at the start of the semester!
+If you are an Oberlin student interested in human-computer interaction and design research, please sign up for the CSCI newsletter and stay tuned for the CSCI department's research application form at the start of the semester!

 An icon of a webpage and editing icon on the bottom left corner of the webpage.